 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in our financial statements and accompanying notes.
 We base our estimates on historical experience and estimates and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets, liabilities, equity, and expenses that are not readily apparent from other sources.
-For example, in connection with the implementation of the new revenue accounting standard, management makes judgments and assumptions regarding our product sales based on our interpretation of the new standard.
-The new revenue standard is principle-based, and interpretation of those principles may vary from company to company based on their unique circumstances.
+For example, management makes judgments and assumptions regarding our product sales based on our interpretation of ASC Topic 606, Revenue from Contracts with Customer ("Topic 606").
+The revenue standard is principle-based, and interpretation of those principles may vary from company to company based on their unique circumstances.
 It is possible that interpretation, industry practice and guidance may evolve as we apply the new standard.
 If our assumptions underlying our estimates and judgements relating to our critical accounting policies change or if actual circumstances differ from our assumptions, estimates or judgements, our operating results may be adversely affected and could fall below our publicly announced guidance or the expectations of securities analysts and investors, resulting in a decline in the market price of our common stock.